 To round out our discussion on Astra Pro extended features, check out the additional articles below:

 - Custom Layouts: In an earlier post, I showed you how to use a custom layout to add Google Analytics into the header.
 Learn more about custom layouts for your header, footer, and your 404 page.

 - Astra Pro Modules also has integration with WooCommerce, Easy Digital Downloads, LearnDash, and LifterLMS.
-Those features are outside of the scope of this article, but I wanted to make you aware of them.

 - Finally, you can white label Astra and present it as your own plugin with your branding instead.

 When you purchase Astra Pro, you’ll receive one-on-one priority support.

 Documentation says you’ll receive your response within 24 hours.